hbahadirsahin/nlp-experiments-in-pytorch/README.md

 # README

-## An Up-to-date Announcement (27-12-2018)

-- New model updates are coming (Transformer architectures of Google and OpenAI version).
-- About test results, the situation is same.
-The real problem is the size of the English version of the dataset.
-In CPU, "static" version can be able to pass 1 training epoch literally in 24 hours.
-Even though it is faster in GPU, I can't constantly make my laptop busy with training for personal reasons.
-- Nope, I won't use Google Colab, because I don't want to waste my precious time to build another environment which has limited GPU memory (which is less than my own laptop).
-But, if the luck gods send me a lottery with winning numbers, I can buy my own GPU farm =)

 ## Intro

 Finally, I decided to do my all machine learning, NLP stuff by using PyTorch.
 The reason is simple actually, I like it more than Tensorflow =)